The Effect of Toxoplasma gondii Parasite on Patients With Schizophrenia: A Review

-Annals of the College of Medicine, Mosul,
+1 Department of Anatomy, College of Medicine, University of Mosul, Mosul, Iraq

 Abstract

-ABSTRACTBackground : One of the most prevalent intracellular protozoan parasites, is Toxoplasma gondii, which can infect humans as well as a variety of mammals and is the main cause of toxoplasmosis.
+Background : One of the most prevalent intracellular protozoan parasites, is Toxoplasma gondii, which can infect humans as well as a variety of mammals and is the main cause of toxoplasmosis.
 During the acute stage, the parasite infects numerous organs, and it then selectively creates cysts in the brain, which causes many psychological disorders, including schizophrenia.

 Aim of the study : This review's objective is to shed light on toxoplasmosis caused by the T. gondii parasite and its association with neurological disorders, such as schizophrenia.